CASPER: Concept-integrated Sparse Representation for Scientific Retrieval: Preliminary: SPLADE

 \section{Preliminary: SPLADE}

 \textbf{Architecture}.
 SPLADE \cite{formal2021splade, formal2021spladev2} is a sparse represetation method that predicts term importances for query/document in the BERT \cite{devlin-etal-2019-bert} token vocabulary space $V_t$.
-The term importances are aggregated from the logits produced by the Masked Language Modeling (MLM) layer.
-In particular, given an input document $d$, let $w_{ij}^d$ denotes the importance of token $j \in V_t$ given token $i \in d$, predicted by the MLM layer.
+In particular, given an input document $d$, let $w_{ij}^d$ denotes the importance of token $j \in V_t$ given token $i \in d$, predicted by the Masked Language Modeling (MLM) layer.
 The importance $w_j^d$ of $j$ given $d$ is computed with max pooling

 \textbf{Training}.
-Training SPLADE requires a collection of triplets $(q, d^{+}, d^{-})$, where $q$, $d^{+}$, $d^{-}$ respectively denotes query, positive document and hard negative document.
-SPLADE is trained by optimizing a contrastive loss, with both in batch and hard negatives; along with FLOPS regularization to enforce sparsity on query and document representation
+Training SPLADE requires a collection of triplets $(q_i, d_i^{+}, d_i^{-})$, where $q_i$, $d_i^{+}$, $d_i^{-}$ respectively denotes query, positive document and hard negative document; the set of in-batch negatives is denoted as $\{d_{i,j}^-\}_j$.
+SPLADE is trained by optimizing a contrastive loss, with both in batch and hard negatives; along with sparsity regularization

-where $s(q,d) = \sum_{j \in V_t} w_j^d \ w_j^q$ is the similarity between query $q$ and document $d$, defined by the dot product of their representation.
+where $s(q,d) = \sum_{j \in V_t} w_j^d \ w_j^q$ is the similarity between query $q$ and document $d$, defined by the dot product of their representation. $\mathcal{L}_{FLOPS}$ is the FLOPS regularizer to enforce sparsity, first introduced in \cite{paria2020minimizing}.
 For further details on SPLADE, we encourage readers to refer to the original papers \cite{formal2021splade, formal2021spladev2}.